PriyanshChaudhary/Classification_Clothing_using_CNN/README.md

-neuron to another then again from this one to that one, ultimately culiminating in a single action or decision. that is how we program these machines to do. it's like raising a toddler. you teach them to read the alphabets 7 years later they can understand words & read sentences and further years ahead, you see them writing essays and stories.
+neuron to another then again from this one to that one, ultimately culiminating in a single action or decision. that is how we program these machines to do. it's like raising a toddler. you teach them to read the alphabets 7 years later they can understand words & read sentences and further years ahead, you see them writing essays and stories...